 - Access Stratum-based solution with scheduling gap .

-Q10: SA2 would like to ask RAN2 whether these approaches are all feasible for effective avoidance of paging collision in 5GS and where applicable EPS.perspective: Repeating Paging on consecutive POs increases the use of paging resources especially for UE with idle mode mobility.
-SA2 would like to ask RAN2 to provide feedback on the increased use of paging resources in the system for MuSIM devices.
+Q10: SA2 would like to ask RAN2 whether these approaches are all feasible for in 5GS and where applicable EPS.

-Qxx: SA2 would like to ask RAN2 and RAN3 to take these solutions into consideration and provide any other feedback including proposals from RAN that SA2 may have not yet considered.
+Qxx: SA2 would like to ask RAN2 and RAN3 to take these solutions into consideration and provide feedback including proposals from RAN that SA2 may have not yet considered.

 Qy: Some companies in SA2 believe that the RAN plenary decision on “No E-UTRA impact” restriction is only related to layers RRC and below.
 Other companies in SA2 believe that the restriction also includes no impact to S1_AP and NG_AP.
 It would be helpful for SA2 to get the correct definition of the WI restriction from RAN WGs.